VaibhavRawat27/Newsletter-tool/README.md

 ---
 **Security Tip:** This demo has no multi-user login.
 If you deploy it publicly, add auth (e.g., Flask-Login) or IP restrict it.
+Also this is under development some tasks will throw erros and need urgent attention.